FAQ

 Q - Is there a risk of cross-contamination at your facility?

-A - We follow Good Manufacturing practices (GMP) and use a HACCP (Hazard Analysis and Critical Control Points) risk management program.
+A - We follow Good Manufacturing Practices (GMP) and use a HACCP (Hazard Analysis and Critical Control Points) risk management program.
 Mitigating the risk of allergen cross-contamination is the focus of specific GMP Standard Operating Procedures and HACCP Control Procedures.
 Because Macalat is allergen-free and all Macalat ingredients are USDA Organic certified, we store Macalat product ingredients, work-in-progress, and finished goods inventories in a separate room.
 Macalat bars do not share food contact surfaces with other ingredients.
 However, there are allergens in the facility, and the risk of cross-contamination is not zero.

 Q - I have food allergens.
 Can I eat Macalat?